-11.7. store and disclose data of the Cardholder, Card number, Card validity date, CVC/CVV and any other information related to the acceptance of the Card or the Cardholder to third parties.
+11.7. store and disclose data of the Cardholder, Card number, Card validity date, CVC/CVV, and any other information related to the acceptance of the Card or the Cardholder to third parties.
 This liability of the Merchant is indefinite;

 11.8. accept the Card as a payment instrument for commercial activity performed by a third party;

-11.10. use Card data for other purposes than Transaction processing before, after and during the Transaction;
+11.10. use Card data for other purposes than Transaction processing before, after, and during the Transaction;

-11.11. submit for execution the Transaction which is fraudulent or unauthorised by the Cardholder when the Merchant knows about it or is supposed to know; also, the Transaction which is carried out with a fraudulent purpose upon the agreement with the Merchant.
-The Merchant is liable for actions of their employees, agents, mediators, and representatives when executing conditions of this Supplement;
+11.11. submit for execution a Transaction which is fraudulent or unauthorised by the Cardholder when the Merchant knows about it or is supposed to know; also, the Transaction which is carried out with a fraudulent purpose upon the agreement with the Merchant.
+The Merchant is liable for actions of their employees, agents, mediators, and representatives when executing the conditions of this Supplement;